 But it’s not just kids and teenagers; studies found that bedtime mobile phone use is negatively related to sleep outcomes in adults, too.
-Specifically, a study found more bedtime mobile phone use was associated with increased fatigue and sleeping in longer for adults in their 40s.
+Specifically, a study found that more bedtime mobile phone use was associated with increased fatigue and longer sleep for adults in their 40s.
 It was also related to an earlier rise time and shorter sleep duration among adults in their 60s.
 Time will tell whether those effects are compounded by the continued nighttime tech habits of the youth today.

 What’s the solution?

 Hearing these concerns, some companies have implemented specific settings to optimize phones for nighttime usage.
 However, research has shown that Apple’s iPhone Night Shift mode did nothing to help improve the quality of the 167 participants’ sleep.
-Abstaining from screen use ultimately resulted in better quality sleep than did phone use with Night Shift enabled.
+Abstaining from screen use ultimately resulted in better quality sleep than phone use with Night Shift enabled.
 Given these findings, there’s not much reason to think that equivalent Android features, such as Samsung’s Bedtime Mode, would fair any better.

 Blue light filters can attenuate some of the bad effects, but not entirely.

-So why does sleeping with our phones cause such negative effects?
+So why does sleeping with our phones cause such adverse effects?
 For starters, The blue light of your cell phone screen delays the release of melatonin, the hormone that controls your sleep-wake cycle (aka circadian rhythm).
 Blue-light filters can partially attenuate these effects, but not completely.
 Secondly, consider how you interact with your mobile devices.
 It’s not just the glow of the screen that interrupts your sleep.
 Software and apps are increasingly designed to stimulate your mind and retain your attention for as long as possible.
 As soon as your phone beeps or vibrates, there’s a temptation to check it in case it’s something important — all the more reason to manage your notification permissions.
 Lastly, there are concerns about the effects of phone radiation, not just on the impact on sleep quality but on other health aspects as well, but this is an area of ongoing research.

 The good news is that research shows that it only takes one month to reverse the aforementioned negative effects and improve your sleep quality.
 Limiting mobile phone use before bedtime for four weeks can effectively reduce sleep latency, increase sleep duration, improve sleep quality, reduce pre-sleep arousal (high heart rate and inability to stop thinking), and improve positive affect (the propensity to experience positive emotions) and working memory (a cognitive process instrumental to reasoning and decision-making).